Northern Tridents

 The Northern Tridents are a New Zealand based field hockey club, originating in the nation's northern most region.
 The club was established in 2020, and is one of four established to compete in Hockey New Zealand's new premier domestic competition, the Premier Hockey League.

 The club unifies both men and women under one name.

 The Northern Tridents competed for the first time in the inaugural season of Premier Hockey League, where the men's and women's teams finished fourth and second in their respective tournaments.

+2024 Season

+The Northern Tridents are set to compete in the 2024 edition of the Premier Hockey League, which begins on 2nd November 2024.
+The team continues to represent the northern region of New Zealand, spanning from the Bombays through to the far North.

+The draw for the 2024 season has been released, and fans can now view the full schedule on the Tridents' official website.

 History

-Along with three other teams, the Northern Tridents were founded in 2020 as part of Hockey New Zealand's development of hockey.
+Founded in 2020, the Northern Tridents emerged as one of four new teams created to enhance the development of hockey under the guidance of Hockey New Zealand.
+This initiative aimed to bolster the sport's popularity and accessibility throughout the country.

-The team unifies the region from Northland to Auckland.
-The team's name is inspired by the sweeping ocean vistas in the northern regions of New Zealand, with their namesake coming from the trident of Poseidon, the Greek God of the sea.
+The Tridents represent the region from the Bombays through to the far North, uniting a diverse and vibrant area that showcases stunning landscapes and thriving communities.
+The team is compiled with talents across Northland to Auckland.
+Drawing inspiration from the breathtaking ocean vistas of New Zealand's northern regions, the team’s name pays homage to the trident of Poseidon, the revered Greek God of the sea, symbolising strength, power, and a deep connection to the maritime environment.

 Teams

 Men

-The following players represented the men's team during the 2020 edition of the Sentinel Homes Premier Hockey League.
+The following players represented the men's team during the 2024 edition of the Sentinel Homes Premier Hockey League.